-&lt;sup>11 The programme will consider women with disabilities needs amongst the target groups covered by its activities, looking forward future opportunities to address the topic in a specific project in Mexico.
+The programme will consider women with disabilities needs amongst the target groups covered by its activities, looking forward future opportunities to address the topic in a specific project in Mexico.

-&lt;sup>12 According to the results of the fourth quarter of the ENOE of 2015, in Mexico the population over 15 years of age employed as an agricultural worker is 5 538 979 people.
-Of these 56% are farmers and 44% support farm labourers.
-Among agricultural workers 89% are men and 11% women (INEGI, 2016).
+According to the results of the fourth quarter of the ENOE of 2015, in Mexico the population over 15 years of age employed as an agricultural worker is 5 538 979 people.
+Of these 56% are farmers and 44% support farm